YMC-GitHub/nano-json-edit/README.md

 ## Product Closed Loop

-Small, single function, only do one thing - parse prompt to command-line style string
+Small, single function, only do one thing - to edit the json object in js, using the dot-style-like key as name

 ## Product operation and maintenance